HyeokJungKim/Mod3-ShoeStore/README.md

   }
 ```

-The HTML of how you should render the selected shoes in the `#main-shoe` should look like the following:
+The HTML of how you should render the selected shoe in the `#main-shoe` should look like the following:

 ```HTML
 <img class="card-img-top" id="shoe-image" src="https://media.journeys.com/images/products/1_547493_ZM.JPG">